 They are fixed with glue and either nails or screws for very simple butt joints.
 The screw can either be inserted in the ends or they can be inserted through pocket holes, so that they cannot be seen from the outside of the join.

 To make them stronger they can be reinforced with dowels or biscuits, in which case they can be called Dowel Joints or Biscuit Joints.
-Find out more about using a biscuit joiner here, or you can purchase a dowel kit here.
+Find out more about using a biscuit joiner here.

 Butt Joints are used for very wide range of applications as they are simple, quick and robust enough for many applications.
 They are use for making frames such as door frames and frames for cabinets of carcases.